opensearch-project/logstash-input-opensearch/README.md

 **logstash-input-opensearch** is a community-driven, open source fork logstash-input-elasticsearch licensed under the [Apache v2.0 License](LICENSE.txt).
 For more information, see [opensearch.org](https://opensearch.org/).

 The logstash-input-opensearch plugin helps to read the search query results performed on an OpenSearch cluster.
-This is useful for replaying test logs, reindexing, etc. This helps users to run the query one time to load data into Logstash.
+This is useful for replaying test logs, reindexing, etc. This helps users to periodically schedule ingestion using cron syntax (using `schedule` configuration setting) or by running the query one time to load data into Logstash.

 ## Project Resources